 The Gallipoli Campaign

-In order to do this the Allied forces would have to capture the capital city Constantinople.
+In order to do this the Allied forces needed to capture the capital city Constantinople.
 At this time the Ottoman Empire were an ally of Germany during the First World War.

 The ANZACs landed on the Gallipoli peninsula on April 25th and had expected a quick victory.
 However, they were met with strong resistance from the Ottoman Empire and were forced into a stalemate that lasted for nine months.